flybywiresim/aircraft/fbw-a32nx/src/localisation/README-flypad.md

 ## Development Process

-- To add something to the EFB simply add the key and English phrase to the en.json file.
+- To add something to the localization files simply add the key to the source anguage files:
-    - `src/systems/instruments/src/EFB/Localization/en.json`
+  - For flyPad: `fbw-a32nx/src/localisation/flypad/en.json`
+  - For MSFS locPak: `fbw-a32nx/src/localisation/msfs/en-US.locPak`
+- Only change the source language file.
+The other language files are generated automatically from Localazy and any changes will be overwritten.
-- Ping in the Discord channel `#efb` to have someone with write permission to Localazy to add the key (several ways to do that - but the permission required is powerful).
+- Ping in the Discord channel `#localisation` to have someone with write permission to Localazy to add the key (several ways to do that - but the permission required is powerful).
 Adding it is a 2min thing.
 - Do this in good time before it is merged to master
 - Translators can now start to translate this (worst case is the term is not translated and shown in English)
-- Same for removing or changing keys - do the change locally in the English source file and ping in #efb
+- Same for removing or changing keys - do the change locally in the English source file and ping in `#localisation` for someone with write permission to Localazy to remove the key or change the default text.

 **Remark:**